 513-601-5189

-With over 18 years of experience representing Butler County divorce clients as well as representing divorce clients in Hamilton County, Clermont County, Warren County, Montgomery County, and Preble County, we have the experience and knowledge of divorce court procedures necessary to provide you with skilled representation in your divorce.
-We are experienced in divorces involving high value asset division, real property, QDRO, DOPO, and other retirement divisions, custody and child support, debt allocation, military divorce, and most other legal situations that arise during a divorce.
+With 20 years of experience representing Butler County divorce clients as well as representing divorce clients in Hamilton County, Clermont County, Warren County, Montgomery County, and Preble County, we have the experience and knowledge of divorce court procedures necessary to provide you with skilled representation in your divorce.

 Divorce attorneys at The Peck Law Office speak the same language as our clients.
 We will take the time to explain the meaning of verbiage that will seem foreign to a non-attorney.
 Further, it is imperative that a spouse going through this process understands the impact that specific language contained in court documents has in the short term and will have in the long term.
 Our clients have this understanding.